colossalbro/Umacchanger/README.md

  - NetworkManager or network-manager (depending on your os)
  - Python3

- You can always fork around add one if you want.
+ ## PS
+ I couldn't think of a better name.
+Feel free to fork around with this repo and add your needs.